openvswitch/ovs/INSTALL.DPDK.md

         ```

         <my-vhost-device> refers to "vhost-net" if using the `/dev/vhost-net`
         device.
-If you have specificed a different name on the ovs-vswitchd
+If you have specificed a different name in the database
-        commandline using the "--cuse_dev_name" parameter, please specify that
+        using the "other_config:cuse-dev-name" parameter, please specify that
         filename instead.

      2. Disable SELinux or set to permissive mode